 Typically branded content doesn’t aim to introduce consumers with products and services a brand has to offer.
 Branded content goals are more subtle and intangible.
-It focuses on making people recognise the brand and its values.
+It focuses on making people recognize the brand and its values.

 2. Aim to create a conversation around the brand.

 Branded content’s primary goal or secondary goal is not to generate sales or conversions.
 It usually aims to impact the audiences and kickstart conversation about the brand more.
-That’s why branded content’s KPIs are reach, impression, or mentions.
+That’s why branded content’s KPIs are reached, impression, or mentions.